1989chenguo/CloudComputingLabs/Lab2/README.md

 ## 1. Overview

-Implement a HTTP server from scratch.
-Use high concurrency strategy to guarantee the web server performance.
+Implement an HTTP server from scratch by your own, using network programming knowledges learned from our class.
+Also, try to use high concurrency programming skills learned from the class to guarantee the web server's performance.

+### Goals

+* Practice basic network programming skills, such as using socket API, parsing packets;
+* Get familiar with robust and high-performance concurrent programming.

 ## 2. Background

 ### 2.1 Hypertext Transport Protocol

 The Hypertext Transport Protocol (HTTP) is the most commonly used application protocol on the Internet today.
 Like many network protocols, HTTP uses a client-server model.
 An HTTP client opens a network connection to an HTTP server and sends an HTTP request message.
 Then, the server replies with an HTTP response message, which usually contains some resource (file, text, binary data) that was requested by the client.
+We briefly introduce the HTTP message format and structure in this section for your convenience.
+Detailed specification of HTTP/1.1 can be found in [RFC 2616 - Hypertext Transfer Protocol -- HTTP/1.1](https://tools.ietf.org/html/rfc2616).

 ### 2.2 HTTP Messages

 HTTP messages are simple, formatted blocks of data.
-All HTTP messages fall into two types: request messages and response messages.
+All HTTP messages fall into two types: **request** messages and **response** messages.
 Request messages request an action from a web server.
 Response messages carry results of a request back to a client.
 Both request and response messages have the same basic message structure.

-#### 2.2.1 The Parts of a Message
+#### 2.2.1 Message Format

-HTTP messages consist of 3 parts: a start line describing the message, a block of headers containing attributes, and an optional body containing data.
+HTTP request and response messages consist of 3 components:

+- a start line describing the message,
+- a block of headers containing attributes,
+- and an optional body containing data.

+Each component has the format as following

 ##### 2.2.1.1 Start Lines

 All HTTP messages begin with a start line.
 The start line for a request message says *what to do*.
 The start line for a response message says *what happened*.

-Specifically, the start line is also called *Request line* in *Request messages* and *Response line* in *Response messages*.
+Specifically, the start line is also called ***Request line*** in *Request messages* and ***Response line*** in *Response messages*.

 1. **Request line:** The request line contains a method describing what operation the server should perform and a request URL describing the resource on which to perform the method.
 The request line also includes an HTTP version tells the server what dialect of HTTP the client is speaking.
 All of these fields are separated by whitespace.